arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 - **12V ** - 85-90%
 - **18V ** - <85%

-This information is extracted from the [MP2322GQH's datasheet](), with a board with a current draw of ~200mA.
+This information is extracted from the [MP2322GQH's datasheet](/resources/datasheets/MP2322.pdf).

 ### VUSB